alrza-msvnj/alrza-msvnj/README.md

 `🌱 I’m currently learning team management.`

-`👯 I’m looking to collaborate on ...`
+`👯 I’m looking to collaborate on interesting startup projects.`

 `🤔 I’m looking for help with ...`